tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 > I strongly suggest you to learn mastering the debugger of your favorite browser.
 JavaScript is a dynamic language so problems tend to show up only at runtime - the compiler and even static analyzers cannot help very much.
 So you either have to write unit tests or debug a lot.
 Or both.

-To see what happens inside the simulation, I injected a `console.log` into `SpaceObject.oneStep`.
-I simply override the method in the `SpaceObject` prototype which will change the behavior of every `SpaceObject`.
-This is also true for `SpaceObject`s created before this call.
+To see what happens inside the simulation, I have injected a `console.log` into `SpaceObject.oneStep`:

-To avoid disturbing the simulation, I store the original method in a variable and call it in the overridden `oneStep`:

 ```javascript
 var originalOneStep = SpaceObject.prototype.oneStep;